jonathandfitzgerald/jonathandfitzgerald.github.io/cv.md

 Selected Presentations
 ---------------------------

+*October 2016*
+**Paper: "Vignettes: Micro-Fictions in the Nineteenth Century Newspaper" w/Ryan Cordell**
+2016 ALA Symposium: The American Short Story: An Expansion of the Genre
+Savannah, GA

 *June 2016*
 **Paper: "What Made the Front Page in the 19th Century?: Computationally Classifying Genre in 'Viral Texts'"**
 2016 Keystone DH Conference